Citizenship agency faces ‘drastic’ coronavirus cash crunch, begs Congress for $1.2 billion

 Some Democrats on Capitol Hill in recent years have complained about the increases, and suggested ending the fee-funding structure.
 That would make taxpayers subsidize immigrants, but it would also give Congress more control over the agency’s decisions.

-The Washington Times reached out Friday evening to the chairs of the House and Senate subcommittees that oversee USCIS’s spending, but had yet to receive replies.
+The Washington Times reached out Friday evening to the chairs of the House and Senate subcommittees that oversee USCIS’s spending, but neither office had an immediate comment.

 Sign up for Daily Newsletters